Ophichthus asakusae

 Ophichthus asakusae is an eel in the family Ophichthidae (worm/snake eels).
 It was described by David Starr Jordan and John Otterbein Snyder in 1901.
 It is a marine, temperate water-dwelling eel which is known from Japan, in the northwestern Pacific Ocean.
 Males can reach a maximum total length of 70 cm.

+Etymology

+The fish is named in honor of the Asakusa Aquarium in Tokyo, Japan, which supplied the holotype.